Master in the House: Changes to the cast

-On December 29, 2019, it was announced that Shin Sung-rok would join the show as part of the fixed cast, beginning from the episode aired January 12, 2020.
+On December 29, 2019, it was announced that Shin Sung-rok would join the show as part of the fixed cast, beginning from the episode aired on January 12, 2020.
 This marked Shin's first fixed variety show of his career.

-Original cast members Lee Sang-yoon and Yook Sung-jae left the show on February 11, 2020 during episode 111 and were replaced by Kim Dong-hyun and Cha Eun-woo beginning on episode 114.
+Original cast members Lee Sang-yoon and Yook Sung-jae left the show on February 11, 2020, during episode 111 and were replaced by Kim Dong-hyun and Cha Eun-woo beginning on episode 116.
 Both Shin and Cha departed the show on June 20, 2021, with episode 177 being their last as regular cast members.

 Yoo Su-bin then joined as a fixed cast member on episode 180, followed by Eun Ji-won from episode 216.
 Yoo left the show on April 10, 2022, with episode 215 being his last.

-It was announced on June 24, 2022 that NCT member Doyoung has joined the show as a fixed cast member, with his first episode airing on July 3, 2022.
+It was announced on June 24, 2022, that NCT member Doyoung has joined the show as a fixed cast member, with his first episode airing on July 3, 2022.

 On December 21, 2022, it was confirmed that retired baseball player Lee Dae-ho and Got7 member BamBam would join the show as fixed cast members, while original member Lee Seung-gi would not be joining for Season 2.